On this webpage you can find candidate and campaign information for Community Representatives.

-3. Each application must be signed by you the candidate, which will indicate your acceptance.
-Applications must be received no later than Monday, March 16, 2020.
+3. Each nomination must be signed by you the candidate, which will indicate your acceptance.
+Nominations must be received no later than Tuesday, October 12, 2021.

 4. You will receive a letter indicating whether or not your nomination was accepted and you are eligible.

 serve a three year term ending in 2023.

 What if I change my mind and no longer want to be a candidate?